 Neighbouring Countries: Pakistan and Afghanistan share political borders with India on the west while Bangladesh and Myanmar stand adjacent on the eastern borders.
 The northern boundary comprises the Sinkiang province of China, Tibet, Nepal and Bhutan.
 Sri Lanka is another neighbouring country which is separated by a narrow channel of sea formed by the Palk Strait and the Gulf of Mannar.

 Capital: New Delhi

-Coastline: 7517 km, including the mainland, the coastlines of Andaman and Nicobar Islands in the Bay of Bengal and Lakshwadweep Islands in the Arabian Sea.
+Coastline: 7,517 kms, including mainland, coastlines of Andaman and Nicobar Islands in the Bay of Bengal and Lakshadweep Islands in the Arabian Sea.

 Climate: Southern India majorly enjoys tropical climate but northern India experiences temperatures from sub-zero degrees to 50 degrees Celsius.
-Winters embrace northern India during December to February while springs blossom in March and April.
-Monsoons arrive in July and stay till September, followed by autumn in October and November.
+Winters embrace northern India during December to February while spring blossoms in March and April.
+Monsoon arrives in June and stays till September, followed by autumn in October and November.

-Natural Resources: coal (fourth-largest reserves in the world), iron ore, manganese, mica, bauxite, rare earth elements, titanium ore, chromite, natural gas, diamonds, petroleum, limestone, arable land.
+Natural Resources: Coal (fourth-largest reserve in the world), iron ore, manganese, mica, bauxite, rare earth elements, titanium ore, chromite, natural gas, diamonds, petroleum, limestone, arable land.